dharmeshkakadia/dharmeshkakadia-2.github.io/_pages/mywords.md

 Some words I have written.
 Recent ones at the top.

++ Use fast thinking to remove ambiguity and slow thinking to remove uncertainty

 + Logic goes only so far in changing hearts.

 + I have direct channel to god but just lost the encryption keys.
 So nothing makes sense.